southrussian/pure_numpy_mnist/README.md

-# MNIST Handwritten Digit Recognizer
+# MNIST Handwritten Digit Recognizer using pure NumPy

 This project implements a neural network for recognizing handwritten digits from the MNIST dataset using NumPy.
 The model is trained on training data and can make predictions on test images.